Florida - St. Petersburg-Clearwater

 Carry Environmental Group's Message to Visitors

-After attending the event, it was determined that while the Keep Pinellas Beautiful’s mission and programs were explained to members of the hospitality industry, the local affiliate was missing the most important part – understanding subtle nuances of the industry.
+After attending the event, it was determined that while the Keep Pinellas Beautiful’s mission and programs were explained to hospitality industry members, the local affiliate was missing the most crucial part – understanding subtle nuances of the industry.

 A follow-up call was scheduled with representatives of the organization to share background on when and how to reach the industry, the best methods to engage them and optimum ways to become a viable resource for the travel media.
 As opportunities presented themselves, we continued to share and provide insights.